LimelightVision/LimelightDocs/docs/getting_started.rst

 Wiring
 ~~~~~~~~~~~

 .. note:: Limelight takes a 12V input, but is built to function down to 6V.
-Its LED's have a constant brightness down to 9.6v in the 6 LED beta iteration.
+Its LEDs have a constant brightness down to 9.6v in the 6 LED beta iteration.
 In the 8 LED iteration, LEDs have constant brightness down to 7V.

 Standard Wiring
 ---------------